-Radiology applications are accepted each spring through the end of March.
-For information about the spring 2018 application process please call Ms. Ortego at 504-398-2215 or email her at email@example.com.
+Radiology applications are accepted each spring.
+The deadline for Spring 2018 is 12pm on Friday, April 6th.
+For information about the spring 2018 application process please call Ms. Ortego at 504-398-2215 or email her at firstname.lastname@example.org.

 The UHC Radiologic Technology Program is a well-established program that began in 1970 as Ochsner Clinic Foundation's hospital-based Radiologic Technology Program.
 This program is an intense and comprehensive combination of academics and clinical study.
 Radiologic Technology students take academic classes at UHC and Ochsner.
 The professional training component is full-time, 40-hours-a-week over five semesters.
 Small classes, close relationships with faculty and personalized education characterize academics and clinical classes, which are typically 12 students or less.

 Radiologic Technology offers a bachelor's degree or associate's degree.
 While the professional training component is the same for both degrees, the bachelor's program requires more academic credit hours.
 Students earn the four-year degree as a means to qualify for supervisory or other positions or to seek additional specialty training.
 The associate's degree provides students the baseline academic prerequisites necessary for applying to the program.
 Students who elect this track must complete all required academic courses before starting the professional training component.